markokujundzic/quiz/README.md

-# Single-Player Web application based on TV quiz - Internet Application Programming course
+# Single-Player Web application based on TV quiz
 Implementation of Single-Player Web application based on TV quiz in Java/MySQL/Hibernate